kmccarp/conway-life/README.md

 There are a few ways to run this.
 First, clone the repository.

 ### Python
-If you have Python, running it is as simple as navigating to the directory you cloned into and typing
+If you have Python, running it is as simple as navigating to the directory you cloned, and then doing the following:

+If on Python 2:

 ``python -m SimpleHTTPServer``

+If on Python 3:

+``python -m http.server``

 Navigate to [http://localhost:8000/](http://localhost:8000/) and you're good to go!